decentralized-identity/waci-didcomm/spec/spec.md

 ### Issuance
 #### Step 1 : Generate Out-Of-Band (OOB) message

-The issuer generates a DIDComm v2 Out-Of-Band(OOB) invitation message with `goal-code` as `streamlined-vc`.
+The issuer generates a DIDComm v2 Out-Of-Band(OOB) invitation message with `goal_code` as `streamlined-vc`.
 This message can be encoded as a QR code or a redirect URL.

 ```json5
 {